 - 494. FIELD INSTRUCTION III (Credit, 8 hours).
 This is the field practicum or internship.
 It provides senior students with a supervised field placement involving entry-level generalist social work practice experience in a social/human service delivery setting.
 Prerequisites: Students must complete all general education course requirements and social work course requirements except, SOCW 410, 490, 491, 492, 491 and a 3 credit hour elective.
 Open to social work majors only.

 - 495. FIELD INSTRUCTION Seminar III (Credit, 2 hours).
 The course allows students completing the field practicum to survey, observe, assess and discuss their professional growth and development.
 It supports the integration of social work knowledge, values and skills in the practicum setting.
 This course is taken concurrently with SOCW 495.
 Open to social work majors only

 Faculty and Staff

-Program Chair and Director of Field Education:
+Assistant Professor and Interim Director of Field Education:

 Tangela Colson, MSW, LCSW-BACS

 Patsy Johnson, MSW, LCSW-BACS, Title IV-E Child Welfare Project Coordinator

 Emily George Tilley, MSW, MPA, LCSW-BACS